Puffins in Iceland

 Photo: Vestman - Flicker - No changes were made

 If you are lucky you will even see pufflings, the real name for baby puffins.
-They are sometimes abandoned or lost too far from the shore, so the kids of the Island like to take them back to their colony.
+They are sometimes abandoned or lost too far from the shore, so the kids of the island like to take them back to their colony.

 You will find on the main island some boat tours that will take you to visit the other islands around.
-You will also be able to see Surtsey, an new island created by an eruption in 1963.
+You will also be able to see Surtsey, a new island created by an eruption in 1963.